 The majority of our families are very supportive of their children and the school.
 However, many have additional language needs and find it difficult to help their children with school work.
 This adds further challenge to Parental Engagement.
-The school has worked very hard to address this through the offer of workshops, homework clubs and the introduction of Parent Educating Parents (PEP) group.
-We have also introduced parent mail and a texting service to help support and improve parent communication.
+The school has worked very hard to address this through the offer of parent workshops, homework clubs and our Parent Educating Parents (PEP) team who support parents and deliver information using home language as well as support initial EAL pupils in class.
+To strengthen the level of parental support we have introduced ESOL classes that run three afternoons a week on site; working alongside